 Having some debate with (apparently / claimed) “Libertarian” colleagues about the relationship to a “Liberal Democrat” position.
 Obviously quite different things, but what exactly?
 Are we talking the same language?

 The Nolan Chart has been around since Hans Eysenck described it in 1954.
-David Nolan published his standard diamond representation in 1971, but he has partisan US Libertarian motives from the start.
+David Nolan published his standard diamond representation in 1971, but he has partisan US Libertarian motives from the start, so his position is top, front and centre in his presentation.

 Despite Eysenck developing the idea in a UK context, almost all development since Nolan has a US focus.
 (The people I’m in debate with are neither UK nor US, just to complicate matters.
 Basically I’m not believing they’re as Libertarian as they claim – a matter of perspective of lived experience vs ideals.)